Contributing

 License

-By contributing to ESPectre, you agree that your contributions will be licensed under the GPLv3 license.
-This means:
+By contributing to ESPectre, you agree that your contributions are licensed under the GPLv3 license.

 See LICENSE for details.